eldex0/KittenCode/README.md

 The website source code is licensed under the [MIT License](LICENSE).

-The KittenCode name, logo, branding, images, and written content are © 2026 eldex0.
+The KittenCode written content and original human-authored branding elements are © 2026 eldex0.
 All rights reserved.
-These elements are not licensed under the MIT License and may not be reused without permission.
+These elements are not licensed under the MIT License.

+The KittenCode logo was generated using artificial intelligence.
+Its use and legal status remain subject to the terms of the generation service and to applicable law.
+No exclusive copyright claim is made here for the unmodified AI-generated logo.